Siege of Leith: Mount Somerset, Mount Falcon, and Byer's Mount

 At the end of April the siege works were extended westwards and a new emplacement built in the vicinity of the later Pilrig House, named "Mount Somerset" after Captain Francis Somerset, whom Thomas Churchyard identifies as the brother of the Earl of Worcester.
 Among the Scots recorded at the siege at this time, on 27 April 1560 with a tent (palzoun) at the Water of Leith, were Robert and John Haldane of Gleneagles.

 The works were continued further west and north, across the Water of Leith to Bonnington, where a series of batteries were established.
 "Mount Falcon" was built after 7 May 1560 and, according to John Lesley, commanded the houses on the Shore quayside.
 The battery was placed west of a bend in the Water of Leith, near the intersection of South Fort Street and West Bowling Green Street.

-A position to the north with a single cannon is marked "Byere Mownt" on the Petworth map.
+A position to the north with a single cannon is marked "Byers Mownt" on the Petworth map.
 Stuart Harris locates the gun's position near the intersection of the present-day Ferry Road and Dudley Avenue South.

 The completed emplacements stretched for approximately 1 mi around the fortified town, with six gun sites at a distance of around 500 yd from the Leith ramparts.
 Mounts Pelham and Somerset, named after their officers, were both large temporary forts with ramparts up to 13 ft high.
 Apart from the foot soldiers, there were, on 25 May 145 English artillery-men, with 750 English and 300 Scottish pioneers or labourers working on the fortifications, and 468 men looking after work-horses.